-Our MSc provides a combination of generalist HR and specialist international HR courses that will enable the professional development of future HR managers, and reflective and globally focused HR practitioners.
-There is a particular emphasis on multinational corporations but graduates should be equipped to pursue careers across a variety of contexts including the public sector, corporate, SMEs and the third sector.Career development
+Our MSc, fully accredited by the Chartered Institute of Personnel and Development, provides a combination of general HR and specialist international HR courses that will enable you to pursue a career in a range of human resources related roles, such as international careers advisor, international HR analyst and quality and diversity officer.
+There is a particular emphasis on multinational corporations but as a graduate you will also be equipped to work in the public sector, SMEs and the third sector.Career development